Japan·17 - 24 September 2025

 Day 7: Tuesday, September 23, 2025

-We’ll begin our final full day with a leisurely breakfast at the ryokan, savoring the fresh flavors of the morning before setting out to explore Karatsu.
+We’ll begin our final full day with a leisurely breakfast at the Ryokan, savoring the fresh flavors of the morning before setting out to explore Karatsu.

 Next, we’ll explore the former residence of the Takatori coal baron, a stunning example of Meiji-era architecture.
 This residence offers a glimpse into the opulent lifestyle of Japan’s industrial elite during the Meiji period and is surrounded by meticulously maintained gardens that add to its charm.